rss logo

 Filtering

-It could be useful to only authorize some network flows on our VPN.
+It may be useful to authorize only certain network flows on our VPN.

 root@host:~# iptables -A FORWARD -o enp4s0 -p tcp --dport 3389 -j ACCEPT root@host:~# iptables -A FORWARD -i enp4s0 -p tcp --sport 3389 -j ACCEPT root@host:~# iptables -A FORWARD -o enp4s0 -p tcp --dport 53 -j ACCEPT root@host:~# iptables -A FORWARD -o enp4s0 -p udp --dport 53 -j ACCEPT root@host:~# iptables -A FORWARD -i enp4s0 -p udp --sport 53 -j ACCEPT root@host:~# iptables -A FORWARD -i enp4s0 -p tcp --sport 53 -j ACCEPT root@host:~# iptables -A FORWARD -o enp4s0 -j DROP